coderdc13/draft-for-api/.ipynb_checkpoints/Financial_Report-checkpoint.md

 ![alt_text](optional_one_of_two.JPG)

 Also, in terms of the optional challenge, the portfolio performance over time was graphed with different trajectories based on percentile (of return) were provided as a function of time (provided directly below).
+The percentiles were for the ninety-fifth, fiftieth, and fifth percentiles.